-23 National Electricity Rules, version 150, clause 2.10.1
+&lt;sup>19 National Electricity Rules, version 150, clause 2.10.1

-24 AEMO, NEM Generation Information, at https://aemo.com.au/en/energy-systems/electricity/national-electricity-market-nem/nem-forecasting-and-planning-data/generation-information-.
+&lt;sup>20 AEMO, NEM Generation Information, at https://aemo.com.au/en/energy-systems/electricity/national-electricity-market-nem/nem-forecasting-and-planning-data/generation-information.

-- AEMO will consider any cost information provided by TNSPs and Market Participants. - AEMO will consider non-market ancillary services that will be active during the study period. - The impact of relevant control schemes will be incorporated in the assessment of the NSCAS needs. - AEMO will consider 'system typical' network configurations that may apply where AEMO has identified credible or typical pre-contingent operational conditions without all network elements in service, and which present reasonably foreseeable additional challenges in maintaining power system security or reliability. - Examples of 'system typical' network configurations may include: - Network elements which are out of service or not operating to their applicable performance requirements, and are not scheduled to return to service or normal operation until some time within or beyond the study horizon. - Network elements which have had frequent or extended outages, such that an outage could plausibly occur during the study horizon. - A critical piece of equipment that has previously been out of service and has posed a risk to power system security or reliability, or has necessitated the issue of directions. - AEMO will discuss proposed 'system typical' study assumptions with the local TNSP and consider their feedback on evolving network considerations as the experts on their local network conditions. - AEMO contingency studies will either start from a system normal configuration with all transmission network elements in service 25, or from a 'system typical' network configuration.
+- Examples of 'system typical' network configurations may include: - Network elements which are out of service or not operating to their applicable performance requirements, and are not scheduled to return to service or normal operation until some time within or beyond the study horizon. - Network elements which have had frequent or extended outages, such that an outage could plausibly occur during the study horizon. - A critical piece of equipment that has previously been out of service and has posed a risk to power system security or reliability, or has necessitated the issue of directions. - AEMO will discuss proposed 'system typical' study assumptions with the local TNSP and consider their feedback on evolving network considerations as the experts on their local network conditions. - AEMO contingency studies will either start from a system normal configuration with all transmission network elements in service, or from a 'system typical' network configuration.
 Individual generating units may be out of service as per expected market behaviour.
 From this starting point AEMO will assess whether the system can be maintained in a secure operating state.
 On a case by case basis AEMO may assess if the system can be returned to a secure operating state within 30 minutes of a credible contingency event or protected event. - AEMO contingency studies will assume the worst-case plausible network conditions for the issues being assessed.
 For example, if a high voltage issue is most severe at minimum demand occurring at midday during a spring weekend, AEMO will study those network conditions.
 Where necessary, AEMO will apply thermal ratings that align with the time of day, time of year, and weather, that align with the network conditions being assessed. - When assessing the ability of the system to return to a secure operating state within 30 minutes of a credible contingency event or protected event, AEMO may assume the initial event occurs during worst case plausible network conditions for the issues being assessed.
 AEMO may factor in the probability of the event occurring during these conditions when determining if there is an NSCAS need. - AEMO will conduct the NSCAS review by applying the planning assumption that no transmission line per region may be switched out of service before a credible contingency event or protected event in order to meet system security and reliability obligations such as addressing high voltage levels.
 Exceptions to this approach may include plausible network conditions which permit the assumption that one or more lines may be switched in a region (or sub-region), informed by the experience of the relevant AEMO and TNSP system operators.

-25 Excluding elements that are out of service as part of the system normal configuration, for example to maintain system security.
+&lt;sup>21 Excluding elements that are out of service as part of the system normal configuration, for example to maintain system security.